tomaspineiro/Backup_Tool/docs/README.md

 python main.py
 ```

-2. Enter the necessary device information in the user interface.
+2. Enter the necessary dispositivo information in the user interface.
 3. Configure the backup settings and schedule as desired.
 4. Click on the "Start Backup" button to initiate the backup process.